Assault & Battery in Fairfax City

 Exhibit · Case-outcome distribution

-Source: 40 General District Court records, Fairfax City, 2025 — VirginiaCourtFile.com
+Source: 43 General District Court records, Fairfax City, 2025.
+See the 2025 Virginia Criminal Court Outcomes report for statewide context. — VirginiaCourtFile.com

 Exhibit · How Fairfax City compares